jacobskr/ML_Python/The Complete Machine Learning Course/README.txt

 7. Dimensionality Reduction
 8. Clustering

-Jupyter notebooks for each topic are found in the Projects folder.
+Jupyter Notebooks for each topic are found in the Projects folder.

 Thank you for checking out the repository!